Follow our simple tutorial on how to start a seed and begin your garden this season

 Here are some simple, easy steps for getting your precious seeds started.

 I prefer this particular seed tray by Jiffy because it never fails me and I can pack a lot of plants in one tray; however, I’m sure other brands perform just as well.
 Just be aware that these instructions are specifically created for trays with the expandable seed plugs.
-This particular tray can be found at Walmart for about $8 (the online version is slightly different for about $12).

 This step is fairly straight forward.
 I usually use the full six cups of water to make sure every single seed plug absorbs and expands well.
 You don’t want any gimpy seed plugs.
 This will depend on your particular climate.
 As the plugs/pods absorb the water it will become clear which ones need a little extra.
 Be sure they are fully expanded before moving on to the next step.